 Sometimes detachment is mistaken for a kind of emotionless or flat state of mind devoid of response or reaction.
 I have known yogis who tried to maintain a zombie-like state they thought was detachment.
 Some even refused to show their children or one another affection because they feared becoming attached.
 But this is a misunderstanding, and the word asakta clears it up.
 For it means “not-clinging,” letting things simply pass on without trying to hold on to them.
-I have lived with great yogis who profoundly loved music and beauty, but they never formed an attachment or addiction to them.
+I have lived with great yogis who greatly loved music and beauty, but they never formed an attachment or addiction to them.
 They enjoyed them while keeping their awareness centered in the Self and free from identification or grasping after them.
-They also had great hearts that rejoiced in the good fortune of others and grieved at their misfortune.
+They had great hearts that rejoiced in the good fortune of others and grieved at their misfortune.

 One time in Delhi a great yoga-siddha came to the home of some of my friends.
 My friends were dedicated yogis and invited some other sadhakas to come meet the saint.
 Among the group was an aged woman in great anguish of heart.
-When she told her sorrow to the saint, to my amazement he began to shed tears in sympathy–and so did the others present.
-This was a great lesson to me, and one that my yogi-friends back in the West needed as well.
+When she told her sorrow to the saint, to my amazement he began to shed tears in sympathy–and so did all the others present.
+This was a great lesson to me, one that my yogi-friends back in the West needed as well.
 For detachment is not indifference.
 Throughout the world for over two thousand years people have honored both Buddha and Jesus more for their compassion and caring than even for their wisdom.

 Without self-mastery there is no hope of freedom.
 The self referred to here is the lower self, the appendages of the true Self that are usually mistaken for It.
 And that must be conquered, so there must be a battle–which is what the Gita is all about.